 As vice president of the student chapter of the Institute of Industrial & Systems Engineers and treasurer of Alpha Pi Mu honor society, I developed leadership skills and executed successful professional, charitable, and social events.
 These give me pride because they brought together the ISE community and helped further our department and students.

 I was fortunate enough to work on research with Professor Art Chaovalitwongse, Joe Heim, and Professor Zelda Zabinsky.
 My research under Zelda was accepted and published in the IISE Annual Research Conference in 2013.
 Presenting my research in Puerto Rico and being approached by recruiters with job offers on the spot was flattering and confirmation that I made the right decision by switching from CSE to ISE.

 This department gave me so much in terms of education, growth opportunities, and a sense of community.
-With the help of Kellus Stone and the IISE President, Ben Kusak, we founded a Student Group Endowment Fund.
+With the help the department administrator and the IISE President, Ben Kusak, we founded a Student Group Endowment Fund.
 The endowment will fund educational programs, personal development, high school outreach, and research conference attendance.
 Reaching our goal of $100,000 will be a very proud accomplishment!

 - What is your proudest achievement in your work so far?

 The proudest achievements in my professional life are the small compliments I've received here and there speaking to my work ethic, client interaction, and reliability.
 In three years, I have been promoted twice, on the early end of the progression stages, and I am honored to have leadership’s support to aggressively pursue the next level.
 I love what I do, and it is rewarding to be recognized for my hard work.